-Call the police on 999 if the other road user drives away, or you suspect that they crashed into you deliberately.
+Also, call the police on 999 if the other road user drives away or you suspect they crashed into you deliberately.

-Crash-for-cash scams are still happening across the UK.
-This is where criminals deliberately crash their cars for an insurance pay out.
+Crash-for-cash scams are still happening across the UK, with criminals deliberately crashing their cars for an insurance pay-out.

-If you think the other driver doesn’t have insurance, or if you think they’re under the influence of drugs or alcohol, you should also call the police on 999.
+If you think the other driver doesn’t have insurance, or they’re under the influence of drugs or alcohol, you should also call 999.

-If anyone involved in the accident is injured you must give your insurance details, including your name, address and the vehicle’s registration.
-You must show them your insurance certificate too if they ask for it.
+If anyone involved in the accident is injured, you must give your insurance details, including your name, address and the vehicle’s registration.
+You must show them your insurance certificate if they ask for it.

 Even if no one is injured you could exchange insurance details as it might help to speed up the claims process.

-If you’re not the vehicle owner, you should give the car owner’s details, with the car’s registration number.
+If you’re not the vehicle’s owner, you should give the car owner’s details.

-Do I need to report the accident to my insurance company?
+Do I need to report the accident to my car insurance company?

-You should report the accident to your insurance company even if you’re not planning to make a claim.
+You should report the accident to your insurance provider even if you’re not planning to make a car insurance claim.

 This is because the other driver might decide to make a claim without you knowing.

-You should phone them as close to the time of the accident as possible.
+You should call them as soon after the accident as possible.